 “We have the highest rate of maternal mortality of any economically strong nation in the world, and women are dying at an extremely high rate,” Harris said in response.
 “Black women are three times more likely to die, Native women twice as likely, rural women one-and-a-half times more likely to die.
 It should not be this way.”

 The issue of maternal mortality is intrinsically connected to abortion, reproductive justice, and bodily autonomy.
 “Abortion is safe — abortion is normal,” Amy Hagstrom Miller, founder of Whole Woman’s Health, told Refinery29.
-“The problem is that a small group of politicians have decided to ban it, and that makes it more difficult for people to access….
-Access to safe abortion makes families healthier.
+“The problem is that a small group of politicians have decided to ban it… [But] access to safe abortion makes families healthier.
 There’s no logical reason you’d ban access to safe abortion if you care about public health.”

-Effectively, Howell and many other advocates believe that anti-abortion legislation isn’t about improving people’s lives or health or safety (it will likely do the opposite) but about “limiting… the right and the agency of women in such a fundamental way,” as Harris put it.
-“We should be in the business of the expansion of rights,” she said on the call, not taking them away.
+Effectively, Howell and many other advocates believe that anti-abortion legislation isn’t about improving people’s lives or health or safety (research indicates it will likely do the opposite) but about “limiting… the right and the agency of women in such a fundamental way,” as Harris put it.
+“We should be in the business of the expansion of rights,” she added on the Mary 12 call, not taking them away.

 Harris notes that she’s been working for years to elevate the issue of maternal mortality in a way that includes dealing with racial bias in healthcare.
 She points to wins that will help families, mothers, and parents, like expanded Medicaid coverage postpartum.
 She also convened the first Cabinet meeting to discuss what more can be done to support maternal health and families.
 Harris also mentioned the Administration's fight for paid family leave and expansion of the child tax credit.

-Not to mention this one fact: “There’s no world in which there aren’t abortions,” Jessica L. Rubino, M.D., told The Daily from The New York Times.
-“Even if we give all the best birth control in the world and all of it works and no one has a failure… Even if we have Medicare for all, there will still be pregnancies where someone just doesn’t want to continue it. … Having a delivery — taking a pregnancy all the way to term — is at least 10 to 12 times more dangerous than having an abortion.
-When you tell me that I have to do that, that that’s my job, that once I’m pregnant, that’s what’s required of me because there’s a ‘human being’ inside of me, you are sentencing me to a process that is 10 to 12 times more dangerous than the one I want.
+“There’s no world in which there aren’t abortions,” Jessica L. Rubino, M.D., told The Daily from The New York Times.
+“Even if we give all the best birth control in the world and all of it works and no one has a failure… Even if we have Medicare for all, there will still be pregnancies where someone just doesn’t want to continue it. … Having a delivery — taking a pregnancy all the way to term — is at least 10 to 12 times more dangerous than having an abortion."
+Without Roe, Dr. Rubino said, hypothetically, that if she or anyone was told they had to give birth instead of having an abortion simply "because there's ‘human being’ inside of me, you are sentencing me to a process that is 10 to 12 times more dangerous than the one I want.
 You are possibly sentencing me to death.”
 In a followup with Refinery29, Dr. Rubino noted that the 10 to 12 stat is a few years old, and the ratio is even higher now.

 Ultimately abortion is an issue that helps families, adds Stephanie Loraine Piñeiro, executive director of the Florida Access Network.
 Six in ten who have had an abortion are already parents, so by “supporting the right to abortion, you’re also supporting parents.”
 Parents in poverty often can’t afford another child, or even the cost of the abortion itself.
 We have high rates of child poverty and child food insecurity and no universal pre-K. The point is, the government is already failing many parents — and people in general.
 And the repercussions are severe.